Speak Mandarin Campaign: Chinese Singaporeans

+Non-Chinese Singaporeans

-Non-Chinese language communities (principally the Malays and Tamils), on the other hand, have argued that the effort placed into promoting Mandarin weakens the role of English as Singapore's lingua franca and threatens to marginalize Singapore's minorities.
-In fact, dialects such as Hokkien, along with Malay have served as a language for the Straits Chinese, or Peranakan.
-In the Singaporean and Malaysian version of Hokkien, one cannot deny the plethora of Malay loan words, and vice versa.
-During the 1960s, Bazaar Lingua was a confluence of Malay, Hokkien, Tamil, English and other dialects.
-Some have expressed concern that requirements of Mandarin fluency or literacy could be used to discriminate against non-Chinese minorities.
-Current employment laws prohibit racial discrimination but employers often circumvent this by requiring applicants to be bilingual in English and Mandarin.
+Non-Chinese language communities, particularly from the Malays and Indians, have also argued that the emphasis on promoting Mandarin weakens the role of English as Singapore's lingua franca and risks marginalising minority groups.
+Dialects such as Hokkien, alongside Malay, have served as languages of the Straits Chinese (Peranakan) for centuries.
+In the Singaporean variety of Hokkien, there is a notable presence of Malay loanwords, and vice versa.
+During the early to mid 20th century, Bazaar Malay had emerged as a confluence of Malay, Hokkien, Tamil, English and other dialects.
+Some have expressed concern that requirements for Mandarin fluency or literacy have been used to discriminate against non-Chinese minorities.
+While current employment laws prohibit racial discrimination, employers sometimes circumvent these rules by insisting that applicants be bilingual in English and Mandarin.

-Other Language Campaigns in Singapore
+Other language campaigns in Singapore

-The Speak Mandarin Campaign is one of the four official language campaigns in Singapore, the other three being the Speak Good English Movement, Bulan Bahasa (Malay Language Month) and Tamil Language Festival.
-Each of the language campaigns are overseen by the respective language councils, with secretariat support from the National Heritage Board of Singapore.
+The Speak Mandarin Campaign is one of the four official language campaigns in Singapore, the other three being the Speak Good English Movement, Bulan Bahasa (Malay Language Month) and the Tamil Language Festival.
+Each of the language campaigns are overseen by the respective language councils, with secretariat support from the National Heritage Board (NHB).